What sub spat? Harris didn’t discuss it with French leader

 The dispute “was not the purpose of the trip and we didn’t discuss it,” Harris told reporters Friday.
 At her meeting Wednesday with Macron, she said, “What we did discuss is the issues that are challenging us.”

+After recalling France’s ambassador for the first time in 250 years of diplomatic relations at the height of the crisis, Macron this week seemed ready to move forward — and happy to have Harris at his side as he hosted three days of international summits that put him and France center stage.

-She and Macron agreed Wednesday that their countries are ready to work together again.
-Her trip comes after President Joe Biden told Macron the U.S. had been “clumsy” in handling the submarine issue.
+She and Macron agreed Wednesday that their countries are ready to work together again, though few firm U.S. promises have emerged from her trip, Harris’ first to Europe as vice president.
+It comes after President Joe Biden told Macron the U.S. had been “clumsy” in handling the submarine issue.

+Harris and her husband Douglas Emhoff made a concerted effort to make up for that faux-pas while in Paris.

+They visited a cemetery holding the graves of more than 1,500 Americans who died fighting for France in the two world wars, and she stood alongside Macron at a solemn Armistice Day ceremony at the Arc de Triomphe.
+Emhoff met with French groups fighting against inequality, and attended a no-cost cooking class for young people.